Qalanc/Test/README.md

         return False
 ```

-* Create two variables to input coordinates and function to print the result:
+* Define two variables to input coordinates and print the result:

 ```python